Pet Shop Boys: Early years (1981–1984)

-Neil Tennant and Chris Lowe met in a hi-fi shop on King's Road in Chelsea, London, in 1981.
-Tennant had purchased a Korg MS-10 synthesizer which sparked a conversation with Lowe.
+Neil Tennant and Chris Lowe met in a hi-fi shop, Chelsea Record Centre, at 203 King's Road, in Chelsea, London, on 19 August 1981.
+Tennant needed a connector for a Korg MS-10 synthesiser he had purchased, which sparked a conversation with Lowe.
 Discovering that they had a mutual interest in disco and electronic music, they became friends.
-In particular, the pair had a shared love of two electropop records: "Souvenir" by Orchestral Manoeuvres in the Dark (OMD); and "Bedsitter" by Soft Cell, which reflected their lifestyles at the time.
-According to Tennant, he and Lowe would listen to "pioneers of electronic music", including OMD, Soft Cell, Kraftwerk, the Human League and Depeche Mode.
+In particular, the pair drew inspiration from two synth-pop records: "Souvenir" by Orchestral Manoeuvres in the Dark (OMD); and "Bedsitter" by Soft Cell, which reflected their lifestyles at the time.
+According to Tennant, he and Lowe would listen to "pioneers of electronic music", including OMD, Soft Cell, Kraftwerk, the Human League, and Depeche Mode.

-The duo began to work together on material, first in Tennant's flat in Chelsea, then, from 1982, in a small studio in Camden Town.
+The duo began to work together on material, first in Tennant's flat in Chelsea, then, from 1982, in a small studio in Camden Town owned by Ray Roberts.
+"Jealousy", written in 1982, was among the first songs they recorded there.
+They briefly labelled their demo tapes under the band name West End before settling on Pet Shop Boys.
 They say that their band name was taken from friends who worked in a pet shop in Ealing and were known as the "pet shop boys".
+They also noted a naming similarity with the recently formed rap rock group Beastie Boys.
 In August 1983, Tennant, who was an assistant editor at Smash Hits, went to New York to interview Sting.
 While there, he arranged to meet hi-NRG producer Bobby Orlando and gave him a demo tape containing "It's a Sin" and "Opportunities (Let's Make Lots of Money)".

-From 1983 to 1984, Orlando recorded 11 tracks with Tennant and Lowe, including "West End Girls", "Opportunities (Let's Make Lots of Money)", "It's a Sin", "I Want a Lover", "I Get Excited", "Two Divided by Zero", "Rent", "Later Tonight", "Pet Shop Boys", "A Man Could Get Arrested" and "One More Chance".
+From 1983 to 1984, Orlando recorded a number of tracks with Tennant and Lowe, including "Two Divided by Zero", "West End Girls", "Opportunities (Let's Make Lots of Money)", "A Man Could Get Arrested", "That's My Impression", "Pet Shop Boys", "One More Chance", "Rent", "It's a Sin", "I Get Excited", and "To Speak Is a Sin".
 In April 1984, the Orlando-produced "West End Girls" was released, becoming a club hit in Los Angeles and San Francisco.
 On 2 November, it was voted "Screamer of the Week" by listeners of Long Island, New York, radio station WLIR.
 It was a minor dance hit in Belgium and France, but was only available in the United Kingdom as a 12" import.